beckn/financial-services/docs/Consent-Based-Loan-Workflow.md

-# Personal Loan Workflow (Using Electronically Consented Data Sharing)
+# Loan Workflow (Using Electronically Consented Data Sharing)

-The following steps outline the flow of Personal Loan Application using beckn protocol
+The following steps outline the flow of Loan Application using beckn protocol with electronically consented data sharing

 ## Loan Product Discovery

-### Searching for personal loan products
+### Searching for loan products

 To discover a loan product on a beckn-enabled network, the BAP must fire a `search` request to the BG containing atleast one the following fields